World War II: Pacific Theater--Okinawa (April 1945)

 The American military saw Okinawa as a dress rehersal for an invasion of the Japanese Home Islands.
 They were horified as the savagery and tenacity of the Japanese resistance and their willingness to kill civilians as well.
 One historian writes, "Okinawa chillingly demonstrated that the human capacity for slaughter, savagery, and chaois is almost limitless."
 [Sloan] Military planners anticipated even fiercer resistance in any invasion of the Home Islands.
 The prospect of invading Japan began to look increasingly unattractive.
 The extent of the casualties and the ferocity of the Japanese resistance was a major factor in the American decission to use the atomic bombs.
 [Hanson]

 Okinawa is often describbed as the last battle of World War II.
 This is simplly not the case.
-The last battle is the massive Soviet invasion of Manchuria (August 1945).
-Stalin ordered the invasion which was being prepared to proceed immediately after the first atomic bomb was dropped on Hiroshima (august 6).
-The Soviets strucjk (august 8).
-The Japanese had a very substantial force in Manchuria.
-The Japanese in Msanchuria, however, were not prepared for asuisidal battle as was the case on Okinawa.
+The last battle was the massive Soviet invasion of Manchuria.
+Stalin ordered the invasion precisely as he had promussed at Yalta, 3 months to the date after the NAZI Surrender.
+A massive build up occurred (May-July 1945).
+The Japanese failed to detect the buildup and instead were trying to use the good offices of the Soviet Union to end the war.
+The Soviets refused to cooperate, but as the Americans were preparing a massive invasion which would have resulted in enormous Ameican and Japanese casualties.
+The United States dropped first atomic bomb on Hiroshima (August 6).
+The Japanee Army commander assured the Emperor that the Americans could not have more than one bomb.
+Them the Soviets declared war and struck in Manchuria (August 8).
+The Japanese had a substantial although weakened force in Manchuria.
+The Japanese in Msanchuria, however, were not prepared for a suisidal battle as was the case on Okinawa.
 Thus Soviet forces very quickly advanced in Manchuria.
 This is an often ignored campaign.
-But it was a very important one and may have had as much toi do with the Japanese surender as the Atomic bombs.
+But it was a very important one and may have had as much to do with the Japanese surender as the Atomic bombs.

 Sources